babsonnexus/stream-link-manager-for-channels/README.md

 As such, you could just wait for that to run if you have it set for a particular interval.

 ### A Stream Link generated and the Movie or Show is available in Channels, but when I click to launch it, I get an error.
 It works in the web, though. | The Stream Link works on one platform like iPad OS but does not work in another like tvOS.
 There are two main potential situations.
 The most likely one is that the Streaming Service's app itself is written incorrectly and cannot accept "deep links".
 Without this, nothing can be done.
 You can request the app developers to update their program.
 In a similar vein, they may have programmed it to accept "deep links", but only in a certain way.
-If there is a systematic method to do a replacement in the generated link, then it could be added to <b>Stream Link Manager for Channels</b>.
-For instance, JustWatch provides a link for Amazon content like ```watch.amazon.com/detail?gti=``` and this program replaces it with ```www.amazon.com/gp/video/detail/```.
-If this is the case, please put in a request with exact details like this and it will be added.
+If there is a systematic method to do a replacement in the generated link, then it could be added to <b>Stream Link Manager for Channels</b> in the ```Stream Link Mappings``` setting.
+For instance, JustWatch provides a link for Amazon content like ```watch.amazon.com/detail?gti=``` and, by default, this program replaces it with ```www.amazon.com/gp/video/detail/```.
+If this is the case, please add a new mapping.
+Further, do let the community know about your mapping and, if it is useful for many people, it will be added to the default list that comes with a new installation.

 There is also the possibility that the link cleaning and replacement process that this program is doing is overzealous.
 Please also put in a request for those situations and examples of working Stream Links.

 ### Why do some things play the correct movie/episode automatically and why do others go to a generic landing page for that movie/show?
 There are two components that relate to this.
 First is the quality of the links provided by JustWatch.
 For instance, with Disney+, JustWatch only has links to generic landing pages and does not have individual episode information like it has for Hulu.
 There is nothing that can be done aside from requesting that JustWatch updates their data.

 The second situation is that even though JustWatch provides links to more generic areas, there may be systematic ways to correct them.
 As an example, JustWatch provides a link to a movie on Netflix that looks like this: ```http://www.netflix.com/title/81078554```.
 However, if you replace ```title``` with ```watch```, it will play automatically.
-This being a “systematic way” to do a replace, it was implemented into <b>Stream Link Manager for Channels</b>.
-If you have more examples that could be accomplished this way, please put in a request and it will be added.
+This being a “systematic way” to do a replace, it was included in the ```Stream Link Mappings``` settings as highlighted above.
+If you have more examples that could be accomplished this way, please let the community know.
+If they are deemed benefitial for other users, it will be added to the default list that comes with a new installation.

 ### I set the scheduler for a certain time and it is running hours earlier/later. | The time showing in the logs is wrong.
 Follow the directions related to "TIMEZONE" in the installation steps above.